dmitryprogrammer/angular-latest-features-try/README.md

-# Angular16FeaturesTry
+# Angular latest feature try

-Hi, in this repository you can see how I'm trying the features of latest (16) Angular  Version, like Signals, Stand-alone Components, Lazy Stand-alon Routes, and more.
+Hi, in this repository you can see how I'm trying the features of latest Angular  Version, like Signals, Stand-alone Components, Lazy Stand-alon Routes, and more.

 The to do list for this Repository.